 The Hive is a mixed-use leisure development of six restaurants and a nine screen multiplex cinema in Stoke-on-Trent.
 The Hive was developed as an extension to the existing Potteries shopping centre.

 The site covers 17,678 sq. metres and has over 80 retail outlets, making it the largest shopping centre in Staffordshire.

 Sandy Brown was employed by the contractor to develop the acoustic design and provide input during construction.
 Key details included:

 - noise egress from the cinema to neighbouring units

 - performance of roof and building envelope.

 Within the cinema complex there are two places where one cinema auditorium is located directly above another.
-In each instance, the acoustic design indicated that a concrete floating floor above the separating floor slab and a mass barrier ceiling below should be used to achieve a suitable level of separation.
+In each instance, the acoustic design includes a concrete floating floor above the separating floor slab and a mass barrier ceiling below to achieve a suitable level of separation.